Case LATZZ Drawstring Bag Vintage DSLR Bag Soft Lens Case Gadget for Traveling and Canon Nikon Sony SLR Storage | Better Homes & Gardens

 Advertisement

+Best Quality Guranteed.
 PARTNERUnique two-layer design case for camera, which is waterproof, anti-static, dustproof and shockproof.
 Compact size and soft materials provide better storage for your and accessories.
 Best gift to your family and friends who love photography!
 ULTRA SOFT MATERIALSThis portable handbag was made from ultra soft faux suede and polar fleece, which makes it extremely comfortable to touch.
 You can store your camera, lens and other accessories, save space and convenient to carry.
 EASY TO USEJust open the bag, pack your camera, then tighten the both sides straps and lock the both clips, you are ready to store your camera.
 It doesn't take up much space, you can put it in your backpack or draw-bar box when you travel.
 THREE SIZE AVAILABLEThe bucket bag is very compact and foldable, you can also store your phone, power bank, keys and your wallet.
-There are three sizes available, the large size is 6.69inch in length, 4.72inch in width and 9.06inch in height.
-Please refe
+There are three sizes available, the medium size is 5.91inch in length, 3.94inch in width